 When it comes to climbing, being told to “buy less” isn’t as easy as it sounds.
 Whether high-performance activewear or high-performance safety gear, there’s little room to be using worn-out kit.

 So instead, the best advice is to buy better.
 Look for items that will last, and have as minimal footprint as possible.
-That means avoiding fast-fashion, supporting organic farming, and sourcing items with upcycled and recycled materials.
+That means avoiding fast-fashion, supporting organic farming, and sourcing items with up-cycled and recycled materials like our Bertie Barrel up-cycled chalk bucket.

 3. Carbon Offset Your Travel